 - Receive phone calls to your Google Voice number and use it just like Skype.

 Other services you could use would be Talkshoe or BlogTalkRadio just for the incoming call.
-You could also forward your feedback number to your wireless phone, and connect that to a mixer with a simple iPod AV cable (works on almost any modern phone with a headphones jack).
+You could also forward your feedback number to your wireless phone, and connect that to a mixer with a simple No products found. (works on almost any modern phone with a headphones jack).
 Their voice usually comes through the red and white cables, your voice usually goes through the yellow cable.
 I'll cover these in more detail, with more options, in a future episode.

 Managing Audacity plugins